 And so onto selecting my five favourites: not an easy task at all.
 I could have easily picked five autumn photos but that would have meant missing out on other unforgettable walks.
 After some deliberation only two made the list which, in chronological order, is as follows:

 Misty fells of Wasdale

 Back in spring I witnessed one of the best cloud inversions I had ever seen in the Lake District.
 Climbing Great Gable from Borrowdale in mist didn’t promise much.
-But by the time I got to the summit of Great Gable I was above the cloud and the views were extensive.
-And impressive too.
+But by the time I got to the summit of Great Gable I was above the cloud on a very clear and still day.
+The views were extensive and very impressive.

 This monochrome image of Seatallan from the summit of Great Gable was one of my favourite photos from the day.

 The climb up Great Gable and Green Gable was so good it has actually produced two of my favourite photos from the last year, this one being the second.
 Green Gable might be overshadowed by its loftier twin but as a vantage point it is at least a match.
 The view over the High Stile ridge separating Ennerdale from the Buttermere Valley is about as good as the Lake District gets.

 The view of Glaramara from Sprinkling Tarn on Seathwaite Fell shows the ridge’s best side in my opinion.
 And it was while wild camping at the tarn that I managed to take this large panoramic photo of Glaramara.